-2. Actuate valve (or pull) to position the bead loosener shoe away from the machine and roll wheel into position.
+2. Actuate valve to position the bead loosener shoe away from the machine and roll wheel into position.
 The valve stem should be in the 2 o'clock position to accommodate a possible asymmetric safety hump type rim.
 Position the bead loosener shoe against the tire next to, but not on, the rim.
-Actuate the bead loosener handle/button to position the shoe or press the bead loosener pedal to position the shoe and loosen the bead.
+Actuate the bead loosener handle to position the shoe and loosen the bead.
 It may be necessary to loosen the bead in multiple locations around the tire (figure 3).